ISingh2015/CustRemoteService/README.md

-# CustServiceWeb
+# CRM Service for SWING Client using SQL Server.

-Maven Customer Service order Management WEB application, exposes WEB Services over the Internet built using SPRING-HESSIAN exporter.
+Customer Order Management remote service, exposes CRM endpoints using SPRING-HESSIAN exporter.
-Uses hibernateDAO Support for building DAO, SERVICE and HESSIAN exporter for WEB SERVICE layer.
-Home page displays no menu and is used only starting up the WEB Service

-One needs to download other Maven Dependency needed for functioning of the WEB app as mentioned below.

-1. Cust Service dependency
+The CRM Service is Multi company having multiple Customer, Products, Sales Person management including some report Reportsm, it is built using Spring Frame 4 and uses the Spring-hibernateDAO & HESSIAN exporter.

+One needs to download and build maven Dependency as mentioned below for starting up the web service.
+Once  started the SWING clients can connect and consume the service endpoints for loggin in and accessing remote CRM data.

+1. CustBuild.
+Module to build required submodules required in the CRM system.
-    Actual Module containing the DAO and Service Layers for running the web service.
+2. Cust Service.
+Module containing the DAO and Service Layers implementation used in the web application (below 5)
-2. Cust App Client
-    Module creating the Client Web service Interface and Client VO. .
+3. Cust App Client.
+Module creating the Client Web service Interface and Client VO.
-3. Customer Login Manager.
+4. Customer Login Manager.
+Module with centralised access to the remote service URL's.
-    Convenience Module for managing backend calls to the WEB Service layer using REMOTING HESSIAN Poxy.
-Module provides remote access to the database data and can be included in any web application for making calls to the Cutomer WEB Service.
+5. CustWeb - Web Module for creating user access and allwoing downloadi of the SWING client